mmnsports.com

 “100% penalty.
 Somebody somewhere has to explain to me why that's not a penalty,” Scotland coach Steve Clarke said.
 “It's 100%.
 And like I say, it's a one-goal game, we get a penalty, can be a different night.
 I've got other words, but I'm not going to use them.

-“European competition might have been better to have a European referee, but we had European .
+“European competition might have been better to have a European referee, but we had European VAR.
 And maybe the referee didn't see the challenge clearly on the pitch so what's the purpose of the VAR if they're not going to come in on something like that.
 It was a penalty.”

 Despite the urgency for a win from both teams in Stuttgart, chances were scarce.